RobertZenz/BobbysTutorials/Dwarf Fortress/Fortress In The Deep/content.markdown

 Also if you embark in a freezing or hot biome, make sure to dig a shelter for your dwarfs first before designating the staircase.
 If there are plants or trees into your biome, designate a stockpile on the surface or in the shelter and put your other dwarfs to some good use.
-Ge

 Digging straight down will also give you a good view of what to find in what layer.